mocktomata/mocktomata/docs/boundary.md

 To work with these subjects, you can:

-- create a plugin
+- Create a plugin
-- wrap it to reutrn DTO.
+- Wrap it to return a DTO.

 ```ts
 import fetch = require('node-fetch')